andrew-codes/home-automation/docs/adr/README.md

 # Architecture Decision Records

-ADRs are automatically published to our Log4brains architecture knowledge base:
+ADRs are published to our architecture knowledge base:

 🔗 **https://adr.smith-simms.family**